Blues for the Red Sun

 Blues for the Red Sun is the second studio album by American rock band Kyuss, released in 1992.
 While the album received mainly favorable reviews, it fared poorly commercially, selling only 39,000 units.
 It has since become a very influential album within the stoner rock genre.
 It was the last Kyuss album to feature bassist Nick Oliveri, who was replaced by Scott Reeder shortly after recording had been completed.
+The album is dedicated to Oliveri's father who died in a car accident in 1991.

 Touring, promotion, and release

 In support of the album, Kyuss went on tour with such established groups as Faith No More, White Zombie, and Danzig.
 In early 1993, the band was chosen by Metallica to be an opening act for nine shows in Australia.
 After their first show with Metallica, the group was only allowed to use half the P.A. system for the other eight concerts.

 The music videos for the songs "Green Machine" and "Thong Song" received moderate rotation on MTV's Headbangers Ball and on MuchMusic in Canada.
 The album also received airplay on album-oriented radio stations such as KNAC, KISW, WYSP, and KIOZ.
 The album was released by the independent record label Dali, which was later bought out by Elektra Records.
 It ended up selling only 39,000 copies.